HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-7 Control operator and types.md

 ### Section 8.7: Control Operator and Control Types

-Let’s take a closer look at control operators and control types—it’s all about who’s responsible for what goes out over the airwaves!
+Let’s take a closer look at control operators and control types — it’s all about who’s responsible for what goes out over the airwaves!

 #### Control Operator